rq/rq/docs/docs/index.md

 - a string representing a single job id
 - a Job object
 - an iteratable of job id strings and/or Job objects

-In addition, the `Dependency` class can be configured to enqueue the dependents at the front of the queue.
+- `enqueue_at_front` boolean parameter to put dependents at the front when they are enqueued

 Example: